Legality Campaign: Parliamentary solution

 At first Goulart thought of resigning so that new elections could be held, but upon learning of the military ministers' coup, he judged that resignation would be his "self-emasculation" and that "The accusations they make against me prevent me from resigning."
-From Singapore, he arrived on the 28th in Paris, passing through Zurich.
-In Europe he spoke to the international press and maintained telephone contact – tapped by the military ministers' government – with Brazil. suggested he resign.
+From Singapore, he arrived on the 28th in Paris, passing through Zürich.
+In Europe he spoke to the international press and maintained telephone contact – tapped by the military ministers' government – with Brazil.
+San Tiago Dantas suggested he resign.
 Goulart refused, but authorized Congress to declare his impeachment if this was the only way to avoid bloodshed.
 His return to the country was delayed to allow time for political negotiations.
 On August 29 he went to New York.
-From there, with stopovers in Miami, Panamá and Lima, he arrived on the 31st in Buenos Aires.
+From there, with stopovers in Miami, Panama City and Lima, he arrived on the 31st in Buenos Aires.
 Argentine president Arturo Frondizi was the victim of several coups and feared the repercussions of Goulart's presence, isolating him with soldiers from contact with journalists and politicians.
 On the same day he went to Montevideo, where he was even received by the Uruguayan Foreign Minister.

 Meanwhile, Congress found the conciliatory solution of parliamentarianism, which would install Goulart with reduced powers.
 Before the approval, which took place in the early hours of September 2, the pessedist Tancredo Neves went to Montevideo and at great cost convinced Goulart to accept the constitutional change.
 Tancredo argued that the powers were not so reduced and entering Brasilia with full powers was possible, but only at the head of an army on operations.
 Jango replied, "If I have to shed Brazilian blood, I will resign the presidency right now."
 But he had several other possible reasons for accepting: the intention to regain his full powers, which he did in fact accomplish in 1963, and the assessment that if he did in fact attempt an invasion into Brasilia, the political reward would be in Brizola's hands and not his.

 The consent of the military ministers was still needed, and before the vote on the amendment they were pressured by governors and generals to accept the decision of Congress, whatever it might be.
 Marshal Denys, realizing the failure of the coup and civil and military disobedience, accepted.
 Admiral Heck and Brigadier Moss did not like it, but they could do nothing without the Army.
 The Brazilian military is historically opposed to parliamentarianism, but accepting the system was for the junta the "honorable way out" of the crisis.
 Public opinion, on the other hand, according to the Ibope poll in Guanabara, preferred Goulart's inauguration under presidentialism.
 Even so, in Rio de Janeiro there was celebration at the resolution of the crisis.
 Carlos Lacerda, on the other hand, considered both parliamentarianism and the inauguration bad.